 Maintaining schools in some Palestinian cities is sometimes problematic given the low incomes of families, many of whom are affected by unemployment.

-In Israel, the role of Patriarchate schools has been recognized since 1989.
+In Israel, the role of the Patriarchate schools has been recognized since 1989.
 Despite their significant decline in 2017, the subsidies paid partly cover teachers’ salaries and enable them to face many financial challenges.

 A mission that starts at an early age